 About John Green

-John Green is the #1 New York Times bestselling author of Looking for Alaska, An Abundance of Katherines, Paper Towns, The Fault in Our Stars, and Turtles All the Way Down.
+John Green is the #1 New York Times bestselling author of Looking for Alaska, An Abundance of Katherines, Paper Towns, The Fault in Our Stars, Turtles All the Way Down, The Anthropocene Reviewed and Everything is Tuberculosis.
 He is also the coauthor, with David Levithan, of Will Grayson, Will Grayson.
 He was the 2006 recipient of the Michael L. Printz Award, a 2009 Edgar Award winner, and has twice been a finalist for the Los Angeles Times Book Prize.
 Green’s books have been published in more than 55 languages and over 24 million copies are in print.

 In 2007, John and his brother Hank ceased textual communication and began to talk primarily through videoblogs posted to YouTube.
-The videos spawned a community of people called nerdfighters who fight for intellectualism and to decrease the overall worldwide level of suck.
+The videos spawned a community of people called nerdfighters who fight to decrease the overall worldwide level of suck.
 (Decreasing suck takes many forms: Nerdfighters have raised millions of dollars to fight poverty in the developing world; they also planted thousands of trees around the world in May of 2010 to celebrate Hank’s 30th birthday.)
 Although they have long since resumed textual communication, John and Hank continue to upload two videos a week to their YouTube channel, vlogbrothers.
-Their videos have been viewed more than 800 million times.
+Their videos have been viewed more than one billion times.

 John and Hank launched educational YouTube channel Crash Course in late 2011 with funding from YouTube’s original channel initiative.
-John, Hank, and a range of other hosts teach humanities and science courses to viewers, with multiple new series launching each year.
 World History, Literature, Economics, Physics, Biology, Chemistry, and Government are just some of the courses available to date.
-Crash Course has over 10.7 million subscribers and 1.2 billion views.
-John and Hank are involved with a myriad of other video projects, including The Art Assignment, Ours Poetica, SciShow, hankgames, Eons and Healthcare Triage.
+Crash Course has over 16.6 million subscribers and 2 billion views.
+Following the success of Crash Course and SciShow, John and Hank co-founded Complexly, an educational media studio that creates and produces shows including PBS Eons, Ours Poetica and The Art Assignment.

 John’s book reviews have appeared in The New York Times Book Review and Booklist, a wonderful book review journal where he worked as a publishing assistant and production editor while writing Looking for Alaska.
 John grew up in Orlando, Florida before attending Indian Springs School and then Kenyon College.
 He currently lives in Indianapolis with his family.